 - When you get angry, repeat this mantra: "I am peaceful.
 I am happy.
 I don't let anyone change that."
 Positive affirmations go a long way.

 9. Go to bed early

-Getting adequate sleep—seven to nine hours a night (depending on the individual!)—helps overall physical and neurological health and has a significant impact on stress levels, which will give your body the rest it needs to heal and reset your gut.
+Shortened sleep is associated with an imbalanced gut10.
+Getting adequate sleep—seven to nine hours a night (depending on the individual!)—helps overall physical and neurological health and has a significant impact on stress levels, which will give your body the rest it needs to reset your gut.

-For some clients, they find success with a 3-day gut reset routine, while others extend the concepts over the long term as a healthy gut lifestyle.
-Partner with your healthcare practitioner to personalize an approach that’s right for you
+Some clients find success with a three-day gut reset routine, while others extend the concepts over the long term as a healthy gut lifestyle.
+Partner with your healthcare practitioner to personalize an approach that’s right for you.

 Editor's Note: This article was originally published on January 2, 2017.
 A previous version of this article indicated that a gut cleanse can remove toxins in the body.
 We have since clarified that statement to indicate that an overall gut reset can help restore balance in the gut microbiome.